leejunta/indigo/_posts/2017-04-08-employment.markdown

 unemployment rates since the 2008 Financial Crisis, those who use technology and the internet for assistance for job searches tend to have higher salaries.
-While the income distribution for those who do not use technology for job searches is skewed to the right, the distribution for those who is skewed to the left.
+While the income distribution for those who do not use technology for job searches is skewed to the right, the distribution for those who do is skewed to the left.
 ![Job Search Income][fig:jobinc]
 We suspect that the ability to use the internet for job searches is closely associated with having more technical skills.
 Since jobs with more technical